 A person can also have a higher urine pH due to prolonged vomiting.
 This rids the body of stomach acid, which can make body fluids more basic.

-Acidic urine can also create an environment where kidney stones can form.
+Acidic urine can also

-If a person has low urine pH, meaning that it is more acidic, it might indicate a medical condition such as:
+If a person has low urine pH, meaning that it is more acidic, it might indicate a medical condition, such as:

 Taking certain medications can also make a person’s urine pH more basic or acidic.

 The acidity or alkalinity of urine can help a doctor diagnose medical conditions.
 Doctors can test urine pH using a litmus paper test.